-Health, safety and environmental risk assessments have been carried out by the Port Authority so as to identify the environmental risks to the Port arising out of, or in connection with the conduct of operations within the port.
+Health, safety, and environmental risk assessments have been carried out by the Port Authority so as to identify the environmental risks to the Port arising out of, or in connection with the conduct of operations within the port.
 The assessments identify how the risks arise and how they impact on the surrounding environment and relevant ecosystems.
-This information is used to make decisions on how to manage those risks so that the decisions are made in an informed, rational and structured manner, and the action taken is proportional.
+This information is used to make decisions on how to manage those risks so that the decisions are made in an informed, rational, and structured manner, and the action taken is proportional.

-The risk assessment process is carried out by personnel who are sufficiently qualified by training and experience to assess hazards and to decide whether or not a more detailed assessment or risk analysis study is required.
+The risk assessment process is carried out by personnel who are sufficiently qualified through experience to identify and assess hazards and to decide whether a more detailed assessment or risk analysis study is required.